 Shell Necklaces

-One iconic trend of the decade was the shell necklace, which brought outfits a beachy and bohemian touch.
-Often made with puka shells or other natural materials, these necklaces became a staple in surf and skater culture while also being embraced by celebrities and mainstream fashion enthusiasts.
+One iconic trend of the decade was the shell necklace, which gave outfits a beachy and bohemian touch.
+Often made with puka shells or other natural materials, these necklaces became a staple in surf and skater culture and were embraced by celebrities and mainstream fashion enthusiasts.

 Velcro Wallets